nelsoncastro/springboot-rest-feign-example/README.md

- Feign Client with Spring Boot Sample
+ # Sample project using Feign HTTP Client with Spring Boot